 Configuration Description Supported Not Supported One to one active/active You cannot migrate a single source to a single target where each server acts as both a source and target actively replicating data to each other. х Many to one You can migrate many source servers to one target.
 Replication occurs from each source to the one target.
-This will consolidate your source servers to a single server. x One to many You cannot migrate a single source to multiple target servers. х Chained You cannot migrate a single source to a single target, where the target then acts as a source, sending the same data from the original source to a final target server. х Single server You can migrate a single source to itself allowing data to be replicated from one location to another on the same volume or to a separate volume on the same server. х Standalone to standalone Your servers can be in a standalone to standalone configuration. х Standalone to cluster A target cluster is not a default supported configuration, but it is possible with assistance from Professional Services.
+This will consolidate your source servers to a single server. х One to many You cannot migrate a single source to multiple target servers. х Chained You cannot migrate a single source to a single target, where the target then acts as a source, sending the same data from the original source to a final target server. х Single server You can migrate a single source to itself allowing data to be replicated from one location to another on the same volume or to a separate volume on the same server. х Standalone to standalone Your servers can be in a standalone to standalone configuration. х Standalone to cluster A target cluster is not a default supported configuration, but it is possible with assistance from Professional Services.
 If you want to migrate standalone to a target cluster, contact Sales or Professional Services.
-Because this is an advanced configuration, you will be referred to Professional Services for further assistance. Х Cluster to standalone I migrate from a cluster contact Sales or
+Because this is an advanced configuration, you will be referred to Professional Services for further assistance. Х Cluster to standalone A source cluster is not a default supported configuration, but it is possible with assistance from Professional Services.
+If you want to migrate from a cluster, contact Sales or Professional Services.
+Because this is an advanced configuration, you will be referred to Professional Services for further assistance. Х

 Configuration Description Supported Not Supported Cluster to cluster A source and target cluster is not a default supported configuration, but it is possible with assistance from Professional Services.
 If you want to migrate to and from clusters, contact Sales or Professional Services.
-Because this is an advanced configuration, you will be referred to Professional Services for further assistance. Х Cluster Shared Volumes (CSV) guest level You can migrate a virtual machine on a Cluster Shared Volume.
+Because this is an advanced configuration, you will be referred to Professional Services for further assistance. х Cluster Shared Volumes (CSV) guest level You can migrate a virtual machine on a Cluster Shared Volume.
 Migration of the virtual machine is from within the guest operating system. х Cluster Shared Volumes (CSV) host level You cannot migrate a virtual machine on a Cluster Shared Volume from the host. х